 Below are useful lists of links to other organisations Pasquill work with.

 Our policy on waste is simple.
 Wherever possible we recycle or reduce our waste and continuously look to increase our positive impact on the environment.
-View our environmental policy.
+View our environmental policy here and our environmental timber policy here.

 Wherever possible off-cuts are made into smaller truss sections and the remaining untreated timber waste is collected and recycled into other timber related products or used as bio-mass fuel.